Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 I've never seen him before.
 I don't think he's very popular.

-He was struggling to finish sentences in the debate.
+He was struggling to like finish sentences in the debate.
 I don't think he has a lot of experience in this world.

 I could tell you three, you, Parker, and CJ kind of overpowered him.

 I felt really bad for CJ, honestly.
+Because he was two-on-one.

-It was two-on-one.
 He was a two-on-one because that guy was not helpful at all.
+He would just pipe up to be like, and I think the homeless was a problem.

+It's like, that's not enough.
 Yeah, if I was CJ, I would have been like, what the hell?
-Dude, no, it was really unfair.
-Like, me and Parker,
+Dude, no,

-it was a softball to debate.
+it was a softball debate.
 Yeah.

-And Parker has a lot of debate experience too.
+And Parker has a lot of debate experience, too.
 He's on live like eight hours a day.

 Yeah, he's really fun to debate with, I will say.